 Fat compartments of the eyelids contributing to puffiness

 What can I expect from an eye lift?

 A lower blepharoplasty will dramatically improve puffiness and bags under the lower eyelids.
 An upper blepharoplasty will remove the hooded skin located near the upper lids, making you appear more rested and youthful.
 If you suffer from vision problems related to excess eyelid skin, an eye lift can improve this as well.

 Markings for the skin generally removed in an upper blepharoplasty

 Simulated lower eye lift before and after

 How do I know if I need lower blepharoplasty, upper blepharoplasty, brow lift or a combination of these?

 A board certified plastic surgeon is specially trained to assess your unique facial structure in light of your desired outcomes.
-Based on a preoperative consultation that takes into account your muscle structure, bone structure, and the symmetry and position of your eyebrows, Dr. Forsberg will help you choose the right procedure(s) for you.
+Based on a preoperative consultation that takes into account your muscle structure, bone structure, and the symmetry and position of your eyebrows, our surgeons will help you choose the right procedure(s) for you.
 Both droopiness of the eyebrow (addressed with a brow lift) and excess skin of the upper eyelid (addressed with an upper eyelid blepharoplasty) can contribute to an aged or tired appearance of the upper eyelids.
 Puffiness, dark circles, and excess skin of the lower eyelid can be addressed with a lower blepharoplasty.